kazurayam/junit4ks/docs/index.md

 When it finished, you can see the test result output in the Log Viewer and Console in Katalon Studio GUI.
 ![testcase execution log](https://kazurayam.github.io/junit4ks/images/testcase_execution_log.png)

 When any test fails, a Java Stack Trace will be printed into the Log Viewer.

-The output into the Log Viewer is the sole output from the junit4ks.
-It will not generate any beautifully formated reports.
+You may expect a report file in XML will be generated, but unfortunately my junit4ks does not do it.

 ## Source codes